WurthElektronik/Proteus-Windows-SDK/README.md

 Check which Bluetooth version is available in my PC: https://www.thewindowsclub.com/how-to-check-bluetooth-version-in-windows-10

 Recommended publish options can be found in the screenshot publish_options.jpg, select "File/Folder" twice on first start, then change the "Target runtime" item accordingly to the screenshot and/or your specific requirements.
-The screenshot shows the publish options that wwere used for generating the file in the publish folder in this repository:
+The screenshot shows the publish options that were used for generating the file in the publish folder in this repository:

 ![publish options](https://github.com/WurthElektronik/Proteus-Windows-SDK/blob/master/publish_options.jpg?raw=true)